 - May work part-time (20 hours a week or less) while school is in session or full-time (more than 20 hours a week) during summer or winter break.

 - If Pre-completion OPT is combined with on-campus employment, total hours worked while school is in session cannot exceed 20 (part time).

-- Pre-completion OPT time will deduct from Post-completion OPT eligibility, at a rate of half time, (e.g. If you work part-time 4 months, you use up 2 months of OPT).
+- If the Pre-completion OPT was authorized for part-time employment, the total time will be deducted at a half time rate (i.e. If you work part time for 4 months, you use up 2 months of OPT).

 - May apply for Pre-completion OPT up to 90 days before desired employment/OPT start date.

 - Students on Pre-completion OPT are not subject to an unemployment limit.

 - Post-completion OPT permits you to work in your major field of study after the completion of your degree program.
 Many students use all 12 months of their OPT time during Post-completion OPT.

 - You may apply for Post-completion OPT up to 90 days before graduation date through 60 days after your program completion date.
 It is strongly recommended to start the application as soon as you can before program completion.